Very early in my Jiu Jitsu journey I ran a half marathon with no preparation.

 And so it is with progress in BJJ.

 It is hard not to compare yourself to others even though you are reassured you shouldn’t.
-The tricky thing with this is we are ranked by belts, belts have a general standard and comparing to the people in the belts, rather than the belts themselves, is an understandable fall back method – even if flawed.
-Comparing ourselves to our competitors is also a default filled with false data and subjectivity.
+The tricky thing with this is we are ranked by belts.
+Belts have a rough general standard internationally and comparing to the people within the belts, rather than the higher belts themselves, is an understandable fall back method – even if flawed.
+Comparing ourselves to our competitors is also a default filled with false data and subjectivity… but that is an article for another time…

-Another and pivotal concept that no one explained to me when it came to using my training partners/competitors as a point of comparison to rate my own progress in sport is the feeling of seemingly not getting any better even though you are working your ass off.
+Another flawed feedback loop that no one clarified to the contrary for me was my dafault when it came to use my training partners/competitors as a point of comparison to rate my own progress in sport.
+It is impossible to shake the feeling of not getting any better (as they get tougher) even though you are working your ass off.

 This can be super demotivating and frustrating in Jiu Jitsu.

-Ima gonna let the running in the tunnel metaphor settle in right there for you for a little while.
+Ima gonna let the running (& hallucinating) in the tunnel metaphor settle in right there for you for a little while.

 The beginning of the race everyone starts at the same line with the same potential.
 But very quickly we jostle for, and find, the right pack to hang with with a suitable pace.

 We all strive for the best but our pace is simply our pace.
 The pack around you is matching it also.
-To compare to them and expect the pack to explain to you why you can’t outrun them, well, that would be a weird conversation to have.
+To compare yourself to them for your only feedback of success and then to alsoexpect the pack to explain to you why you can’t outrun them, well, that would be a weird conversation to have.
+They are struggling forward alongside you.
+They aren’t coasting.
+Why do I know this?
+Because if they were coasting…why wouldn’t they pull ahead?
+Why would they stay at your pace if it wasn’t already difficult as hell?

-In the half marathon it might very well cost you dearly later on in energy and exhaustion or even injury.
+In the half marathon, letting your ego dictate your pace may very well cost you dearly later on in energy and exhaustion or even injury.
 In BJJ, does pushing really hard to get better faster mean some other part of your life pays the price for that goal?
 Less time with family?
 Less energy for work?
+Does the toll taken stop you from laughing on the mats and introduce random crying instead?

 Is it worth it to you?
 Will you value it if it is?